lightningnetwork/lnd/docs/remote-signing.md

 the **private** keys.

-The advantage of such a setup is that the `lnd` instance containing the private keys (the "signer") can be completely offline except for a single inbound gRPC connection.
+The advantage of such a setup is that the `lnd` instance containing the private keys (the "signer") can be completely offline except for a single inbound or outbound gRPC connection.
-The signer instance can run on a different machine with more tightly locked down network security, optimally only allowing the single gRPC connection from the outside.
+The signer instance can run on a different machine with more tightly locked down network security, optimally only allowing the single gRPC connection to or from the outside.

 An example setup could look like: